sthefanny12/PPG-Signals-and-Cholesterol-Concentration-Database/README.md

 Each subject's PPG signal is accompanied by its corresponding cholesterol concentration data, which can be integrated into your analysis for further research.

 ###Contributors
-For any inquiries or issues regarding the dataset, please contact mateo.riascos00@usc.edu.co, sthefanny.salas00@usc.edu.co.
+For any inquiries or issues regarding the dataset, please contact mateo.riascos00@usc.edu.co, sthefanny.salas00@usc.edu.co

+####Referencias
+1. (S/f-b).
+Heart.org.
+Recuperado el 29 de septiembre de 2024, de https://www.heart.org/en/health-topics/high-blood-pressure